Settling in

 1. Your 3 settling in visits

 All children have at least 3 settling in visits where you stay and play together before they can start nursery school.
-How your child settles will determine how many, and how long they initially stay by themselves.
+How your child settles will determine how long they stay by themselves, and whether you need to stay for more than 3.

 When you have filled in the Admissions form and the All About Me form we will email you telling you who your child's Key Person will be and inviting you and your child to your first settling in visit.
 Please bring: